Understanding metric-related pitfalls in image analysis validation: Main

-In image analysis, while for some applications it might, for instance, be sufficient to draw a box around the structure of interest (e.g., a polyp in colonoscopic polyp detection), other applications (e.g., tumor volume delineation for radiotherapy planning) could require determining the exact structure boundaries.
+In image analysis, while for some applications it might, for instance, be sufficient to draw a box around the structure of interest (e.g., detecting individual mitotic cells or regions with apoptotic cell debrisa) and optionally associate that region with a classification (e.g., a mitotic vs an interphase cell), other applications (e.g., cell tracing for fluorescent signal quantification) could require determining the exact structure boundaries.
 The suitability of any individual validation metric thus depends crucially on the properties of the driving image analysis problem.
 As a result, numerous metrics have so far been proposed in the field of image processing.
 In our previous work, we analyzed all biomedical image analysis competitions conducted within a period of about 15 years~\cite{maier2018rankings}.
 We found a total of 97 different metrics reported in the field of biomedicine alone, each with its own individual strengths, weaknesses, and limitations, and hence varying degrees of suitability for meaningfully measuring algorithm performance on any given research problem.
-Such a vast lake of options makes tracking all related information impossible for any individual researcher and consequently renders the process of metric selection error-prone.
+Such a vast range of options makes tracking all related information impossible for any individual researcher and consequently renders the process of metric selection error-prone.
 Thus, the frequent reliance on flawed, historically grown validation practices in current literature comes as no surprise.
 To make matters worse, there is currently no comprehensive resource that can provide an overview of the relevant definitions, (mathematical) properties, limitations, and pitfalls pertaining to a metric of interest. \textit{While taking into account the individual properties and limitations of metrics is imperative for choosing adequate validation metrics, the required knowledge is thus largely inaccessible.}

 As a result, numerous flaws and pitfalls are prevalent in image analysis validation, with researchers often being unaware of them due to a lack of knowledge of intricate metric properties and limitations.
 Accordingly, increasing evidence shows that metrics are often selected inadequately in image analysis (e.g., \citep{kofler2021DICE, gooding2018comparative, vaassen2020evaluation}).
 In the absence of a central information resource, it is common for researchers to resort to popular validation metrics, which, however, can be entirely unsuitable, for instance due to a mismatch of the metric's inherent mathematical properties with the underlying research question and specifications of the data set at hand (see Fig.~\ref{fig:figure1}).